top of page

 There are five types of perinatal loss:

-Pregnancy is considered one of the most exciting times in the life of a birthing individual, couple, and family unit.
-The pregnancy's announcement sets in motion the immediate planning for the arrival of a healthy bundle of joy.
-However, rarely are parents prepared for the unfortunate experience of the untimely death of a baby.
-Loss during pregnancy or immediately following delivery is commonly referred to as a perinatal loss.
-Regardless of the cause of the loss, grief often accompanies it.
+Pregnancy is often one of the most exciting times in the life of a birthing individual, couple and family.
+The announcement of a pregnancy typically brings hope and plans for the arrival of a healthy baby.
+Unfortunately, some families experience the devastating loss of a baby during pregnancy or shortly after birth.
+Loss during pregnancy or the newborn period is commonly referred to as perinatal loss, and regardless of the cause, grief is a natural and deeply personal response.

 Molar Pregnancy